Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 I don't think that this is like a new phenomenon.

-yeah, how white supremacy transitions transitions into a digital space.
+how white supremacy transitions into a digital space.
 And they've, you know, been able to use it as a tool.

 Yeah.

-Like, that sounds like a you problem to people.
+Like, that sounds like a you problem to me.
 They'll always find a way to.

-And I think that the issue too, especially I hear this argument a lot when it comes to immigration.
-And, you know, I get that, but
+I think that the issue too, especially I hear this argument a lot when it comes to immigration, and you know, I get that, but

-Yeah.
-Mom came here with 20 bucks and look at what they built, you know?
+Mom came here with 20 bucks and look at what they built, you know.
 Exactly.

-And those are always the stories stories that we promote.
+And those are always the stories that we promote.

 So of course, someone living in a country in which they don't really feel like they've been able to be valued and be productive, you know, would want to come here